statamic/docs/content/collections/docs/new-antlers-parser.md

 ## Using Antlers in Content

-By default, Antlers expressions and tags are **not** parsed inside your content.
-This is for performance and security reasons.
+Antlers template code inside your content **is not** parsed automatically for security and performance reasons.

-For example, a guest author with limited access to the control panel could conceivably write some template code to fetch and display published/private content from a collection they don't access to.

-If this isn't a concern of yours, you can enable Antlers parsing on a per-field basis by setting `antlers: true` in your blueprint.
+You may **enable** Antlers parsing on a per-field basis by setting `antlers: true` in a given field's blueprint config.

 ## Code Comments {#comments}